tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

       .. note:: If in the browser you choose any project default folder, in the path field the full path will be replace by the related default folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).

     - **Scan Path** displays the location of the scanned images that were cleaned up to obtain the actual level (see  :ref:`Cleaning-up Scanned Drawings <cleaning-up_scanned_drawings>`  ).
-This is available only for Toonz raster levels.
+This is available only for Smart Raster levels.

     - **DPI** lets you change the level DPI, thus changing its size.
 To return to the original image DPI set the option menu above to Image DPI.